Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 \subsection{Point-valued differential form with an approximate flux integral}

 For ensuring conservation in the discretization of the differential form (\ref{diff_form}), it is convenient to express the flux divergence by a surface integral:

-which is however exact only for linearly-varying fluxes \cite{Nishikawa_aiaa2020-1786,nishikawa_centroid:JCP2020} and thus cannot be used to construct high-order discretizations.
+which is, however, exact only for linearly-varying fluxes \cite{Nishikawa_aiaa2020-1786,nishikawa_centroid:JCP2020} and thus cannot be used to construct high-order discretizations.
 One would obtain the discretization of the flux-balance form (\ref{sec2_gridless}) if the flux integral term is discretized with a single flux evaluation and high-order solution reconstruction.
 In general, this type of discretization is second-order at best no matter how accurate the solution reconstruction is.
-Note also that third-order accuracy can be achieved with $\kappa=1/2$ for a steady problem when ${\bf s}=0$ because then it is equivalent to the deconvoluted finite-volume scheme.
+Note also that third-order accuracy can be achieved with $\kappa=1/2$ for a steady problem with ${\bf s}=0$ because then it is equivalent to the deconvoluted finite-volume scheme.
 Ref.\cite{nishikawa_centroid:JCP2020} mentions the possibility of achieving high-order accuracy via reconstruction of the function whose cell average is the point-valued flux, but it is in fact true only for uniform grids as we will discuss later in Section \ref{clarification_cfd}.

-Some existing unstructured-grid methods \cite{yang_harris:AIAAJ2016,yang_harris:CCP2018,DementRuffin:aiaa2018-1305} are described as discretizations of Equation (\ref{diff_form_approx}).
+Some existing unstructured-grid methods based on high-order solution reconstruction schemes \cite{yang_harris:AIAAJ2016,yang_harris:CCP2018,DementRuffin:aiaa2018-1305} are described as discretizations of Equation (\ref{diff_form_approx}).
 This is confusing because they present high-order accurate results, which contradicts the statement above.
-As we will explain later, their methods should be understood as finite-difference schemes, which can be high-order.
+As we will explain later, their methods should be understood as finite-difference schemes, which can be high-order accurate.
 However, as we have shown in the previous paper \cite{Nishikawa_FakeAccuracy:2020}, their methods cannot be high-order for nonlinear equations and high-order results are due to unexpected linearization of the Euler equations.